 0.5 Unit.
-Repeat: 99.
+1.65 lab hrs/wk.
+Course is repeatable.
 No prerequisite.
-Twenty-six and one-quarter laboratory hours per one-half unit.
 Open-entry, open-exit classes.

 A laboratory designed to provide individual testing and remediation of academic skills for students defined as having a dysfunction or delay in one or more processes or skills.
 Provides support for learning disabled students attending academic courses.